fnick851/classic-algorithms/README.md

-## There are not machine learning or artificial intelligence algorithms.
+## These are not machine learning or artificial intelligence algorithms.

 ```bash
 # write and run with TypeScript and Node